tatealive/claimclam/README.md

 - **Simulated File Upload**: The file upload process is simulated with a 2-second delay and a progress indicator.
   - **Justification**: This mimics the behavior of a real-world file upload, providing a more realistic demonstration.
 The file itself is stored in memory and not sent to a server.

+- **Robust Error Handling**: The form provides clear, non-destructive feedback for both validation and submission errors.
+  - **Justification**: If a submission fails, the form state is preserved, so the user doesn't lose their input.
+Specific error messages are shown for file upload issues and general submission problems using toast notifications, ensuring the user is always informed.

 - **UX Enhancements with Toasts & Success States**: The application uses toast notifications for non-intrusive feedback (e.g., "uploading", "success", "error").
 A clear success overlay is shown after a successful submission.
   - **Justification**: These features provide clear and immediate feedback on the status of user actions, improving usability and user confidence.